Varun-dev10/Ai-drone/README.md

 ## 🧠 Overview

 Ai‑Drone is an open-source Python-based framework designed for Jetson platforms like Nano/Xavier.
 With a built-in camera pipeline and deep‑learning model, the drone autonomously follows a human target using real‑time visual inference and control.
-(Note: Confirmed via project page – the repo is licensed under MIT and described as “AI powered drone which will track humans and follow autonomously”) 1

 ### Key Highlights